mehulagg/gitlab_test/doc/development/secure_coding_guidelines.md

 [2]: https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/http.rb

 ### Feature-specific Mitigations
-For situtions in which a whitelist or Gitlab:HTTP cannot be used, it will be necessary to implement mitigations directly in the feature.
+For situtions in which a whitelist or GitLab:HTTP cannot be used, it will be necessary to implement mitigations directly in the feature.
 It is best to validate the destination IP addresses themselves, not just domain names, as DNS can be controlled by the attacker.
 Below are a list of mitigations that should be implemented.

 **Important Note:** There are many tricks to bypass common SSRF validations.
 If  feature-specific mitigations are necessary, they should be reviewed by the AppSec team, or a developer who has worked on SSRF mitigations previously.

-* Block connections to all localhost addresses
+- Block connections to all localhost addresses
-  * `127.0.0.1/8` (IPv4 - note the subnet mask)
+  - `127.0.0.1/8` (IPv4 - note the subnet mask)
-  * `::1` (IPv6)
+  - `::1` (IPv6)
-* Block connections to networks with private addressing (RFC 1918)
+- Block connections to networks with private addressing (RFC 1918)
-  * `10.0.0.0/8`
+  - `10.0.0.0/8`
-  * `172.16.0.0/12`
+  - `172.16.0.0/12`
-  * `192.168.0.0/24`
+  - `192.168.0.0/24`
-* Block connections to link-local addresses (RFC 3927)
+- Block connections to link-local addresses (RFC 3927)
-  * `169.254.0.0/16`
+  - `169.254.0.0/16`
-  * In particular, for GCP: `metadata.google.internal` -> `169.254.169.254`
+  - In particular, for GCP: `metadata.google.internal` -> `169.254.169.254`
-* For HTTP connections: Disable redirects or validate the redirect destination
+- For HTTP connections: Disable redirects or validate the redirect destination
-* To mitigate DNS rebinding attacks, validate and use the first IP address received
+- To mitigate DNS rebinding attacks, validate and use the first IP address received

 See [url_blocker_spec.rb][3] for examples of SSRF payloads